 Training yourself to focus, through repetitive practice, is essential to optimising the time you have available to you.
 Here are 10 practices I use to enhance my productivity in office.
 I hope at least one of them is helpful to you, too.

 1. Declutter your workspace

-Having an uncluttered work space leads to an uncluttered mind.
-Although trivial, a tidy (or, at least, tidier) space makes it easier to get work done – without the stress of not being able to locate your stapler or, get suckered by visual distractions.
+Having an uncluttered workspace leads to an uncluttered mind.
+Although seemingly trivial, a tidy (or at least, tidier) space makes it easier to get work done – without the stress of not being able to locate your stapler, or getting suckered by visual distractions.

 2. Put your phone away

-Unless your cell phone is absolutely necessary to have on your desk, put in your bag/out of reach/in a drawer.
-Notifications, personal emails and the cute picture of a cat your grandmother just sent aren’t going to aid your productivity.
+Unless your cell phone is absolutely necessary to have on your desk, put it in your bag/ out of reach/ in a drawer.
+Notifications, personal emails, and the cute picture of a cat your grandmother sent aren’t going to aid your productivity.